 Akamina Pass Trail

-Description: This short, steep trail climbs to the Alberta-B.C. boundary then continues into Akamina-Kishinena Provincial Park.
-Consult the provincial park bulletin board for information on regulations and available routes.
+Description: This short, steep trail climbs from the Akamina Parkway to the Alberta-British Columbia boundary then continues into Akamina-Kishinena Provincial Park in B.C.
+Consult the provincial park's important notices for information on closures, regulations and available routes.

 Trailhead: 0.5 km along Chief Mountain Highway from Highway 5 junction.